AndrewKostandy/MLtoolkit/README.md

 -   all\_mod\_results(): Computes performance metrics of multiple caret model objects across resamples.
 -   plot\_mod\_results(): Creates a box plot with the performance metrics of multiple caret model objects across resamples.
 -   get\_perc(): Gets the percentiles & the interquartile range of a dataframe's numeric columns.
--   trunc\_df(): Truncates a dataframe's numeric columns using different methods.
+-   trim\_df(): Trims a dataframe's numeric columns using different methods.

 Example: Comparing Model Performance
 ------------------------------------